microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/RDP_ServerUserGuide.md

 ![image6.png](./image/RDP_ServerUserGuide/image6.png)
 Important

->Microsoft Visual Studio 2012 Update 4 (or later) and Protocol Test Framework (build 1.0.2220.0) must be installed on the driver computer before you run the test suite installer.
+>Microsoft Visual Studio 2012 Update 4 and Protocol Test Framework (build 1.0.5500.0) must be installed on the driver computer before you run the test suite installer.

 To set up the driver computer